 Take Your Pre-Clinical Work Seriously

 Your pre-clinical coursework is quite important as you study for USMLE Step 1.
 You need to revise, understand, and integrate a lot of this content.
 Why?
 Because USMLE Step 1 is heavily focused on these subjects – physiology, pathophysiology, and microbiology.
 All medical principles build on each other, so you can’t ignore any area!
-You must have a solid foundation when it comes to your core pre-clinical subject areas.
+You must have a solid foundation of medical education when it comes to your core pre-clinical subject areas.

 Set Up Your USMLE Step 1 Study Schedule

 However, all work and no play is no fun at all!
 So don’t just focus on studying all day – your brain will need a break.
 You can schedule regular break times to get a healthy snack, take a walk outdoors for some fresh air, or talk to your peers and family.
-Remember that balance is essential for your success.
+Remember that balance is essential for your medical school success.

 Useful Resources As You Study for USMLE Step 1